This page was machine translated and may contain errors.

 Interacting with local children

 "Hometown Interaction Activities" have been held since 2003 with the aim of promoting the healthy development of children living in their hometowns.
 With the cooperation of each city's Board of Education, players visit elementary schools during school hours.
 During class, under the guidance of an academy coach, players demonstrate juggling and shooting skills, and interact with the children by playing mini-games.
 The children's eyes light up with excitement at every move made by the players.
-When the teams play against their teachers' teams, the children cheer on the teachers' teams, creating a very lively atmosphere.
+When the teams play against their teachers' teams, the children cheer on the teachers' teams, creating a lot of excitement.

 • The customary high-five